LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 Refer to the graphic below for the first four steps:

 1. Click on the "Actions" tab of your Repository repository.
-1. On the left side, click on "Build App Name".
+1. On the left side, click on "Build *App Name*".
 1. On the right side, click "Run Workflow" to show a drop-down menu
     * You will see your default branch (`main` for LoopFollow, `dev` for LoopCaregiver)
     * You can select a different branch, but typically, you run the default